 Risk Factors

 Although anyone can develop impetigo, children ages 2 to 6 years of age and infants most often infected.
 Children are especially vulnerable to infection because their immune systems are still developing.
-And because staph and bacteria thrive wherever groups of people are in close contact, impetigo spreads easily in schools and child care facilities.

 These factors increase the risk of landslides include: